Concealed Handgun Permits

-It is legal to ride OHV's within the Town of Silverton.
-There are designated routes into town and some town streets are also designated
+It is illegal to ride OHV's within the Town of Silverton.

 Snowmobiles can be ridden in the Town of Silverton in the winter.
 All operators shall be 16 years of age or older and have a valid driver's license from their state of residency.
 Anyone whose drivers license is under suspension or revocation cannot drive a snowmobile on town streets.
 A minor operator of a snowmobile may operate a snowmobile on the streets and alleys of town if the operator is 14 years of age, has a valid snowmobile safety certificate issued by a recognized association or organization and has a parent or guardian present and supervising the operation of the snowmobile.
 All snowmobiles must have a red or orange safety flag attached to rod of at least 6 ft. in length attached to the back of the snowmobile, perpendicular to the ground.
 All traffic laws must be obeyed include the 15 mph speed limit on the side streets of Silverton.
 Snowmobiles shall have headlights and taillights on at all times the snowmobile is in operation.
 All snowmobiles must have a Colorado State Parks registration sticker.
 Snowmobiles can be operated between the hours of 7 a.m. and 9 p.m.
 Snowmobiles are not allowed on Greene St. except to cross at intersections.
 Ride Safely!

 By definition, thunderstorms contain lightning.
 There are more than 40 million lightning strikes every year in the Untied States, bringing nearly 90 fatalities.
 In Colorado, lightning is the number one life threatening weather hazard.
 In the the past 10 years there have been an average of 3 fatalities and 15 injuries reported each year from lightning.
 The toll may be worse, as recent studies have shown that many lightning accidents are not reported.